 That being said, nutrition experts agree that this doesn't mean we need to give up coffee altogether—the drink is beaming with gut health benefits, too, after all.
-It's all about educating yourself so you know what your stomach can and cannot handle (here's looking at you, third espresso shot).
+It's all about educating yourself so you can stop asking yourself, "why does coffee make my stomach hurt" every morning and know what your stomach can and cannot handle (here's looking at you, third espresso shot).

 1. Sensitivity to caffeine

 First things first: Can coffee cause diarrhea?
 Ever chugged a cup of coffee and felt the sudden urge to go number two?
 (An all-too-familiar daily occurrence.)
 Well, this is a common symptom caused by the caffeine found in coffee.
 “Caffeine stimulates contractions in the intestine, and in large doses, caffeine can lead to [bathroom] urgency and loose stools,” Silver says.
 But that’s not all.

 Caffeine can also trigger other side effects.
 That's to say, coffee and acid reflux basically go hand in hand for some folks, according to the RD.
 “It may stimulate the production of acid in the stomach, leading to stomach upset, and can cause the relaxation of the lower esophageal sphincter, which can trigger GERD symptoms,” Silver adds.
 Not to mention coffee-induced nausea, which is also common among java drinkers.